RaconJS/0xmin/README.md

 node.js v16 can be installed with the `installer.sh`

 ### linux/ubuntu: this system has not been tested on other operating systems.
-Otherwise you will have to:
+Otherwise you may have to:

-	change the file paths in `compile.sh` that point to The_powder_toy.
+	update variable `powderToyScriptsFolder` in `language/0xmin.sh` so that point to The_powder_toy's `scripts` folder.

-	translate the bash file: `compiler.sh` into another format.
+	translate the bash file: `language/0xmin.sh` into another format if you are not using a bash terminal.

 ### sublime-text3, from `snap`
 For syntax highlighting to make writing 0xmin code easier.